About Us

 AlysonS@Unitedly.org

-Alyson has also served on the board of the YMCA of San Francisco and Marin, and Pets Are Wonderful Support (PAWS).
-She holds a Bachelor’s degree in Psychology and a Master’s in Strategic Human Resources Management.
-Alyson was a recipient and honoree of the California Governor’s Scholarship for Women in Public Service and a graduate of the Redwood City- San Mateo County Chamber of Commerce’s Leadership Program and Asian Pacific American Leadership Institute (APALI).
-She is a member of The National Society of Leadership Success and the San Mateo County API Caucus.
+Alyson holds a Bachelor’s degree in Psychology, a Master’s in Strategic Human Resources Management, and has been honored with the California Governor’s Scholarship for Women in Public Service.
+She is a graduate of the Redwood City–San Mateo County Leadership Program, the Asian Pacific American Leadership Institute, and a member of The National Society of Leadership Success and the San Mateo County API Caucus.

 Cheryl Horney